Hoddle Street massacre

 The Hoddle Street massacre was a mass shooting that occurred on the evening of Sunday, 9 August 1987, in Hoddle Street, Clifton Hill, a suburb of Melbourne, Victoria, in Australia.
 The shootings resulted in the deaths of seven people, and serious injury to 19 others.
 After a police chase lasting more than 30 minutes, 19-year-old former Australian Army officer cadet Julian Knight was caught in nearby Fitzroy North and arrested for the shootings.

 Knight was later sentenced to seven concurrent sentences of life imprisonment with a non-parole period of 27 years for what was described by the presiding judge as "one of the bloodiest massacres in Australian history".
 The Crown prosecutor, Joe Dickson QC, "did not contend that a minimum term should not be fixed".
-Knight currently resides in the maximum security Port Phillip Prison in Truganina, Victoria near Melbourne and was eligible for parole in 2014.
-Shortly before Knight became eligible for parole, the Victorian government amended the Corrections Act 1986 (Vic) to prevent the parole board from ordering Knight's release on parole "unless satisfied, amongst other things, that Mr Knight is in imminent danger of dying or is seriously incapacitated and that, as a result, he no longer has the physical ability to do harm to any person".
+Knight was imprisoned in the maximum security Port Phillip Prison in Truganina near Melbourne and was eligible for parole in 2014.
+Shortly before Knight became eligible for parole, the Victorian Government amended the Corrections Act 1986 to prevent the parole board from ordering Knight's release on parole "unless satisfied, amongst other things, that Mr Knight is in imminent danger of dying or is seriously incapacitated and that, as a result, he no longer has the physical ability to do harm to any person".

 Background

-Knight's father was involved in the military and, as a result, Knight moved around frequently as a child.
+Knight's father was involved in the military and as a result, Knight moved around frequently as a child.
 His lifelong dream was to defend Australia in a war.
-After a troubled high-school life at Westbourne Grammar School, Knight entered the Royal Military College, Duntroon in Canberra, Australian Capital Territory on 13 January 1987, at the age of 18.
-While a military career had long been a dream, he lacked self-discipline and performed poorly at his studies and gained good results only in weapons expertise exercises.
+After a troubled high-school life at Westbourne Grammar School, Knight entered the Royal Military College, Duntroon in Canberra, Australian Capital Territory on 13 January 1987 at the age of 18.
+While a military career had long been a dream, he lacked self-discipline and performed poorly at his studies and only gained good results in weapons expertise exercises.
 Knight did not like authority and he hated the social hierarchy of the army which allowed people only a few months older than him to boss him around.
 One night, despite being confined to the base, Knight was involved in a fight and stabbing at a bar after being confronted by a senior.
 Knight was consequently discharged and sent back to Melbourne 16 days prior to the massacre.
-Upon returning to Melbourne, Knight found out that his longtime girlfriend would no longer see him; and his mother, on whom he had always relied, had turned his childhood bedroom into an extra living room.
-Furthermore, Knight was without money, and had no ability or experience to earn a decent wage.
+Upon returning to Melbourne, Knight found out that his longtime girlfriend would no longer see him and his mother, on whom he had always relied, had turned his childhood bedroom into an extra living room.
+Furthermore, Knight had no money and no ability or experience to earn a decent wage.